Latest News

 Oil products shipments exit Hormuz, LNG tanker loads at UAE

-Shipping data revealed that two tankers loaded with oil products left the Strait of Hormuz in the last week while a liquefied natural gas carrier loaded cargo?in the United Arab Emirates.
-These are 'rare' movements as the traffic through this chokepoint is still limited.
+Shipping data shows that two tankers with oil products have left the Strait of Hormuz in the last week while a liquefied gas carrier has loaded cargo into the United Arab Emirates.
+These are rare movements, as the traffic through this chokepoint is still limited.

-The U.S. and Israeli war against Iran began on February 28, but oil and gas flows remain severely restricted.
+The U.S. and Israeli war against Iran began on February 28, but despite the fact that several tankers left the Gulf over the last month, oil and LNG flow is still severely restricted.
 Around a fifth of the world's oil and LNG supplies normally pass through the Strait of Hormuz.

-The Aframax Cy Victorious tanker, which was carrying more than 508,000 barrels of straight-run high-sulfur fuel oil and at least 80,000 metric tonne (over 80,000 metric tonne) of the fuel, left the strait May 30 according to ship tracking data from Kpler & LSEG.
+The Aframax Cy Victorious tanker,?carrying 80,000 metric tonnes (more than 508,000 barrels), of high-sulfur straight-run fuel, left the strait May 30 according to ship tracking data from Kpler & LSEG.

-The vessel is expected to arrive in Malaysia by the second half June.
+The vessel is expected to arrive in Malaysia in the second half of June, after it was last loaded in Iraq's Khor al Zubair Port in early April.

-Kpler data shows that another?Long Range 2 tanker Sti Elysees loaded with clean Kuwaiti products in late February left the Strait of Hormuz on May 29.
-The tanker's destination is unclear.
+Kpler data shows that another Long-Range 2 Tanker Sti Elysees loaded with clean Kuwaiti products in late February left the Strait on May 29.
+The?destination of the tanker is unknown.

 FLUCTUATING HOPES

-The Marigold LNG tanker managed by Abu Dhabi National Oil Company, (ADNOC), reportedly loaded a cargo on Das Island in the?UAE between May 24-25.
+The Marigold LNG tanker managed by Abu Dhabi National Oil Company, (ADNOC) loaded a cargo at UAE's Das Island between May 24-25, according to analytics firm Vortexa.

-It is the last of four steam carriers controlled by ADNOC, who all turned off AIS, to cross Hormuz in the west, for reloading.
+It is the last of a four-ship group controlled by ADNOC, who all turned off AIS, to cross Hormuz in a westward direction?
+To reload.
 "The other three – Mraweh Al Hamra, and Umm Al Astan – have already made their subsequent dark outbound transits," Vortexa stated.

-Kpler data indicated that the Marigold had been last seen on the east side of the strait, on May 1.
-However, it was loaded on Das Island on 25 May.
+Kpler data shows that the Marigold last sighted east of?the Strait was May 1.
+However, it had been loaded at Das Island by May 25.

-According to Vortexa data, LSEG and?Kpler, four ballast LNG tanks have moved recently towards the eastern entry of the strait.
-They are now occupying positions in that area.
+According to Vortexa Kpler LSEG data, four ballast LNG tanks have moved recently towards the eastern entry of the strait, and are now positioned there.

-Ashley?Sherman senior LNG analyst, Vortexa, stated that the vessels reached their current position on May 30 and 31.
+Ashley Sherman, senior LNG Analyst at Vortexa, stated that the vessels reached their current position on May 30-31.

-QatarEnergy didn't immediately respond to an inquiry for comment.
+QatarEnergy has not responded to our request for comment.
 Reporting by Emily Chow and Florence Tan.
 Mark Potter edited the article.

 (source: Reuters)